-GIGP provides grants on a competitive basis to projects that improve water quality and demonstrate green stormwater infrastructure in New York.
-GIGP is administered by the New York State Environmental Facilities Corporation (EFC) and the grant provides funding of a minimum of 40% up to a maximum of 90% of the total eligible project costs as provided in the application.
-A minimum of 10% up to 60% match from state or local sources is required.
+GIGP provides grants on a competitive basis to projects that improve water quality and implement green stormwater infrastructure in New York State.
+GIGP is administered by the New York State Environmental Facilities Corporation (EFC).
+Grants will be made available to cover a minimum of 40% up to a maximum of 90% of the eligible project costs as estimated in the application.
+A match from state or local sources for the balance is required.

 Eligible Applicants include:

 - Soil and Water Conservation Districts

 Bioretention systems are shallow vegetated depressions often referred to by a variety of names such as bioinfiltration areas, biofilters, rain gardens, bioswales, or recharge gardens.
 They are very effective at removing pollutants and reducing stormwater runoff.
 Properly designed bioretention practices mimic natural ecosystems through species diversity, density and distribution of vegetation, and the use of native species.
 This allows for the bioretention system to be resistant to insects, disease, pollution, and climatic stresses.